 The Three Minute Thesis (3MT) final is a competition held annually for Higher Degree Research candidates across the University.
 In just three minutes, using only a static slide, participants present their research – what they’re doing, how they’re doing it and why.

-This year our 17 finalists, representing a broad range of disciplines across each School of the university, have delivered their presentations virtually with over 4,000 votes received over a 24-hour period to decide on the People’s Choice Award.
+This year our 15 finalists, representing a broad range of disciplines across the university, delivered their presentations virtually with over 4,000 votes received over a 24-hour period to decide on the People’s Choice Award.